Cyrodwd/aesthetic-echo/README.md

 Aesthetic Echo is an alternative to the classic Linux "echo", with support for colors and styles.

+# Before Compiling
+This "program" is designed specifically for UNIX/Linux systems, therefore, you may have complications or you may not be able to run the program on a Windows system.

 # Compiling

-To compile Aesthetic Echo, make sure you have a C compiler installed on your system:
+To compile Aesthetic Echo, make sure you have a C compiler installed on your system (e.g. gcc, clang):

 ```bash
 make